tpdutka/latbubble/README.md

 to study a model of a single real scalar field with an adjustable barrier width between the false and true vacuum.
 The fate of the phase transitions in this model were studied in [JHEP 05 (2025) 182](https://doi.org/10.1007/JHEP05(2025)182).
+Additional videos generated directly from simulations performed with `latbubble` can be found [here](https://www.youtube.com/@tdutka_phys).
 Other potentials can be implemented by modyfying the source.

 The code has since been further developed and used to study critical bubble dynamics,